 For more information, see our article CCPA: What Constitutes a "Sale" of Personal Information.

-Under the CCPA, consumers (California residents) have certain rights over their personal information.
+Under the CCPA (CPRA), consumers (California residents) have certain rights over their personal information.
 It's your duty to facilitate their rights.

 - The right to know: You must provide information about the types of information you have collected, used, and shared about a consumer over the past 12 months.
 Consumers may also request copies of the specific pieces of personal information that your business holds about them.